LineaFuller/Pandas_Challenege/README.md

 1. More than three-quarters of the active players are male and contribute the majority of the total purchase revenue.
 2. The largest proportion of players are found within the age range of 20-24 and constitute 44% of the total amount of players.
-3. Players within the 35-39 age range spend more than other age ranges indicated by the group's high purchase total.
+3. Players within the 35-39 age range have the highest purchase total indicating that they spend the most compared to the rest of the age groups.